shinunandakumar/url-shortener/Readme.md

 - **Description:** Provides metrics data for monitoring and analysis.
 - **Method:** GET
 - **Response:**
-  - Metrics data in the desired format (e.g., JSON, CSV, etc.).
+  - 'Metrics data as a list format'

 ### 4. Redirection API